-Base Charge: The base charge is a cost that some companies will charge in addition to your monthly consumption.
-The energy provider will normally add a certain amount to your bill each month.
+Base charge: The base charge is a cost that some companies will charge in addition to your monthly consumption.

-Most plans have a base charge of five to ten dollars, but you should keep a lookout for plans with higher base charges.
+Most plans have a base charge of five to ten dollars, but you should be wary of plans with higher base charges.

-It does not take into account your usage levels and is essentially the baseline for what you would be charged for each kWh of electricity you use.
+It does not account for your usage levels and is the baseline for what you would be charged for each kWh of electricity you use.

-These will provide you with a fixed fee that will be applied to your monthly statement, as well as an additional cost per kWh of electricity used.
+These tell you any additional charges your utility company will add to your bill.
 TDU pricing in Texas is regulated and can only be altered twice a year.

-A fixed-rate plan maintains the same rate for your energy usage throughout the length of the contract.
+A fixed-rate plan maintains the same rate for your energy usage throughout the contract.

-A variable-rate plan, on the other hand, means that your supplier can adjust your pricing each month.
+A variable-rate plan means that your supplier can adjust your pricing each month.

-If you’re new to comparing Texas power and moving into a rental or an apartment, you might be asking if you need to match your electricity contract with your lease.
+If you’re new to comparing Texas power and moving into a rental or an apartment, you don’t have to match your electricity contract with your lease.

-This indicates whether or not your provider has the ability to adjust the monthly fee you pay.
+Price Changes: This indicates whether or not your provider can adjust the monthly fee you pay.

 These adjustments typically reflect changes in TDU rates or administrative costs levied by the Electric Reliability Council of Texas (ERCOT).

-Getting in Touch: The final portion of an EFL contains all of the contact information for the service provider who is in charge of that plan.
-If you encounter any problems or have specific inquiries, you can contact them by email or phone during the given office hours.
+Getting in touch: The final portion of an EFL contains all the contact information for the service provider in charge of that plan.

 What is an Electricity Facts Label